modin-project/modin/docs/getting_started/faq.rst

 We have focused heavily on bridging the solutions between DataFrames for small data (e.g. pandas) and large data.
 Often data scientists require different tools for doing the same thing on different sizes of data.
-The DataFrame solutions that exist for 1MB do not scale to 1TB+, and the overheads of the solutions for 1TB+ are too costly for datasets in the 1KB range.
-With Modin, because of its light-weight, robust, and scalable nature, you get a fast DataFrame at 1MB and 1TB+.
+The DataFrame solutions that exist for 1MB do not scale to hundreds of GBs, and the overheads of the large-scale solutions are too costly for datasets in the 1KB range.
+With Modin, because of its light-weight, robust, and scalable nature, you get a fast DataFrame at 1MB and hundreds of GBs.

 How does Modin work under the hood?
 """"""""""""""""""""""""""""""""""""